AC3-Ubitech/IM-TMF-Translator/README.md

 ## References:

 The latest valid inputs for `im-translator` service can be fount on [here](./app_descriptors/uc3_descriptor.yaml).
 There is also a version that differs slightly in terms of data (not schema) under [this link](./app_descriptors/updated_uc3_descriptor.yaml).
 The second one can be used to perform an update to an already deployed service.

+## Acknowledgement:
+AC3 project has received funding from European Union's Horizon Europe research and innovation programme under Grant Agreement No 101093129.